-Component subscriptions are a great way to ensure that your subscribers are only getting the notifications that are relevant to them.
-Through a simple tuning process, subscribers can pick and choose which components they want to receive notifications about and which they don't.
+Component subscriptions are a great way to ensure that your subscribers are only getting notifications that are relevant to them.
+Subscribers can pick and choose which components they want to receive notifications about and which they don't.

 The best part about this feature is that we do the magic behind the scenes to figure out who should be messaged about which incidents, and make sure that they receive all of the relevant notifications based on their preferences.
 Usage of Statuspage.io from a management perspective is exactly the same, and you can open, close, and update incidents whenever you like - we've got your back to make sure your subscribers are always up to date.